 Here’s how to make a worm bin for $5.

-5. Build a Lasagna Bed
+5. Build a Lasagna Bed for great garden soil

 This is kind of like composting in layers.
 All of the materials used would be perfectly suitable in a compost pile, but this method doesn’t require any waiting.
 Or digging.
 Also called “sheet mulching,” a lasagna bed is a great way to transform a grassy or weedy area into a thriving garden.
 The materials layered in these beds will break down while your plants are growing.